hustcc/post-messenger/README.md

 // projectId is a unique id for namespance.
 // targetDocument is parent window or the iframe which you want to send message.

-const messenger = new PostMessenger(projectId, targetDocument);
+const messenger = new PostMessenger(projectId, targetContentWindow);
 ```

-The instance has 3 apis.
+The instance has 4 apis.

  - **messenger.once(channel, listener)**: add one message listener on channel for once.
  - **messenger.on(channel, listener)**: add one message listener on channel.